trent129/Web-Development-Projects/README.md

 # Web-Development-Projects
 This is a collection of web development mini-projects I am working on to improve my html, css, and js skills.
 The projects are listed below with a short description.
-All the projects are from an Udemy course "50 Projects in 50 Days".
+All the projects are from an Udemy course "50 Projects in 50 Days" by Brad Traversy.

 Project List
 1. Expanding Cards- This project has 5 panels of photos when you click on one it expands out.
 Some added functionality will be to have compress on click later on.